 WeBop is an early-childhood jazz education program for children three to five years old that invites families to stomp, strut, and swing to the joyous rhythms of jazz as they learn about the core concepts, instruments, and great performers of jazz.
 All WeBop classes are child and adult participation classes.

-EMERSON JAZZ IN THE SCHOOLS
+EMERSON JAZZ FOR OUR SCHOOLS

 Jazz Academy is a free music and leadership development program for middle school students who have an interest in performing music and want to strengthen their abilities on their instrument.
 Open to students in 6th through 8th grade, Jazz Academy members meet weekly, after school at Jazz St. Louis.